 As lockdown eases, many people will want a return to the status quo.
 But the COVID-19 crisis exposed many underlying weaknesses in our society, and as the economic impact hits, life will get tougher for many.
 That is why pursuing the Common Good is so necessary.
-We need stronger civic immune systems to uphold our shared humanity - ways of living that empower and strengthen communities for the long term.
-We can do this by building relationships and social solidarity.

 LET'S CONTINUE TO BUILD COMMUNITY is a place to start.
 It's a set of four short sessions to help you form a local group across your differences to build on community spirit and work together for the benefit of your neighbourhood.
 During the crisis, you have probably been connecting with many people and organisations across your community.
 Why not gather a group to take that energy forward?

 The sessions stimulate discussions framed around Common Good principles and help you develop an action plan together.
 They're suitable for running online or face to face.
 Leadership of the group can be shared, so there's no need for one person to do it all.
 This is a new resource we are offering to help people at this time - please try it.
 The Session Guide is free to download.